-

 The slitting saw used is only 0.0125" (0.3mm) thick.
 These pads were soldered to the dog spokes of the plate where they will contact the recesses in the clutch bell.

-The plate was then set up to drill the 6 HT fixing screws to the boss-
+The plate was then set up to drill and tap for the 6 HT fixing screws to the boss-

 Once I had cut the keyway in the boss, I pressed the plate with the drilled and countersunk holes onto the boss and finished fitting the screws. i need to file out the keyway in the plate to depth.